5 min read

 But too often we forget we’re human.

 Too often we forget we’re allowed to laugh.
 To have a sense of humor.
-That even the holiest ideas can be mocked when people start to take life too seriously.
+That even the holiest ideas can be mocked when people take life too seriously.

 Too often we forget that the greatest people who've ever walked this earth still needed to defecate in the mornings.